Europa League: How to watch Arsenal, Manchester United, odds, schedule

 ProSoccerTalk will be here with predictions for the upcoming games as well as the latest odds for Europe’s *other* continental tournament.

-[ MORE: Three things we learned from Man Utd – Milan ]

-North London’s Gunners are, oddswise, a toss-up against La Liga mainstays Villarreal, while Ole Gunnar Solskjaer’s Red Devills will tangle with USMNT prospect Bryan Reynolds and AS Roma.
+North London’s Gunners have to come back from a 2-1 first leg loss in Spain, while Ole Gunnar Solskjaer’s Red Devills have a heavy 6-2 lead against USMNT prospect Bryan Reynolds and AS Roma.

 If Arsenal and Man United take care of business in the semifinal stage, they will meet in the final in Gdansk, Poland on May 26.